-- Development of a programme for Transformation and service redesign which focuses on identifying and implementing opportunities to redesign services using alternative models of care in line with the ambitions of the HSCP Strategic Plan. - There is however a reliance on a challenging programme of transformation across health and social care services, which given the complexity and timescales required for service redesign, is expected to experience a level of slippage each year.
+Development of a programme for Transformation and service redesign which focuses on identifying and implementing opportunities to redesign services using alternative models of care in line with the ambitions of the HSCP Strategic Plan.

 Efficiency Savings

 Implementing a range of initiatives which will ensure services are delivered in the most efficient manner.